Sometimes I avoid butternut squash, but it has nothing to do with how it tastes.

 In a small bowl, combine the water, yeast, sugar and olive oil.
 Let stand until foamy, about 5 minutes.

 In the bowl of a food processor, pulse both the flours and salt.
 Add the yeast mixture and process until a ball of dough forms.
 Transfer the dough to an oiled bowl.
-Cover and let rise until doubled in volume, about 2 hours or up to overnight in the refrigerator.
+Cover and let rise until doubled in volume, about 2 hours at room temperature or overnight in the refrigerator.

 Preheat the oven to 375 degrees F. Toss the squash with 1 tablespoon olive oil, salt and pepper.
 Roast for 30 minutes until tender when pierced with a knife.

 Preheat the oven to 450 degrees F with a pizza stone inside the oven.